 A few nights before she died, Chez Panisse was reopening after a fire.
 In one of our last conversations she said, “I’ve got reservations for opening night!
 You have to come!”
-A fighter to the last-minute, but soon she was slipping away.
+A fighter to the last-minute, but a few days later she slipped away.

 One day I will return to Chez Panisse.
 I’ll eat downstairs, save a chair, and think of her and that last reservation.
 Who knows, maybe I’ll drop a pinch of ashes into a plant on the way out.
 She’d like that.